Shashwat79802/browser-extension/README.md

 # Selenium Browser Extensiom
 The Selenium browser extension is a plugin that enables Selenium IDE developers to record and replay Infrastructure (API, DB calls).
 It records these calls automatically while test-cases are being captured.
+It also replays these calls during playback of the test-cases.
+This enables developers to write Selenium tests that are independent of the infrastructure.

 ## Contents
 1. [Prerequisite](#prerequisite)